BenMatase/MARC-y-MARC/README.md

 # MARC-y-MARC
-Contributors: Benjamin Matase, AC Li, Rick (Mark) Moyer, Yash Mittal
+Contributions (The Funky Bunch): Benjamin Matase, AC Li, Rick (Mark) Moyer, Yash Mittal

-The repository for the code for the Bucknell MARC Robot Competition.

-TODO
-- Design a 3d hood ornament
-- Get all parts mounted
-- Get white LEDs
-- come up with plan/algorithm for traversing
-- put code down for wheels (AC)
+This project was built during a week-long competition organized by Makers and Robotics Club at Bucknell University.
+The event was sponsored by KEEN (Kern Entrepreneurship Education Network).

+We designed and built a Mars Rover using an Arduino, chassis, IR sensor and servo, among other circuit components.
+Our robot successfully dodged all components within specific boundaries and made past the finish line in second to best timing.